tarwn/lessthandot-hugo/blogs/content/posts/2009-08-13-recover-a-database-without-the-ldf-file.md

 Thanks to [@DenisGobo][1] and [@bonskijr][2] for the great conversation and test cases on this topic.

 Again today I read a few threads and even saw on twitter where a person (DBA or not) was in panic mode because they had lost the ldf file for a database.
 One of the answers was the steps that involved a SQL Server restart.
-Personally that’s not an option.
+Personally that's not an option.
 If your landscape is setup as most are, then simple restarts means you take down several data sources and not just the one in suspect.
 There really is a simple solution to the problem.
-Don’t delete the damn ldf file!
-It’s important you know.
+Don't delete the damn ldf file!
+It's important you know.
 Kind of has a critical part to how the database and SQL Server functions.
 OK, that was my stab at, “How the hell did that happen in the first place?”
 Seriously though, there is a nicely wrapped system procedure for this very scenario.
-It’s called, “sp\_attach\_single\_file\_db”.
+It's called, “sp\_attach\_single\_file\_db”.
 The name says it all.
 Attach a database by means of the mdf file only.
-So let’s do it in a trial…
+So let's do it in a trial...

 First run this on a local or development instance